-Accounts receivables from related parties include \in 7,356 thousand of trade accounts receivables (previous year \in 5,621 thousand) as well as \in 2,749,630 thousand mainly consisting of loans and financing related accounts in the context of inhouse banking (cash pool) (previous year \in 2,910,421 thousand).
+Accounts receivables from related parties include €3,372,901 thousand mainly consisting of loans and financing related accounts in the context of inhouse banking (cash pool) (previous year €2,749,630 thousand) as well as €3,380 thousand of trade accounts receivables (previous year €7,356 thousand).

-Other assets mainly contain stock options (call options) with a value of $\in 107,900$ thousand held for hedging market price fluctuations of the derivatives embedded in the convertible bond as well as $\in 6,134$ thousand VAT receivable, and social security related receivables of $\in 5$ thousand (previous year $\in 8$ thousand).
-Also included are receivables from corporation tax law (Körperschaftsteuer) and solidarity surcharge (Solidaritätszuschlag) of $\in 85,786$ thousand (previous year $\in 22,450$ thousand) which is the expected amount of outstanding tax assessments for the current and previous years whereby the year 2018 is particularly affected.
+Other assets mainly contain stock options (call options) with a value of €61,900 thousand held for hedging market price fluctuations of the derivative embedded in the convertible bond as well as €1,432 thousand VAT receivable, and social security related receivables of €41 thousand (previous year €5 thousand).
+Also included are receivables from corporation tax law (Körperschaftsteuer) and solidarity surcharge (Solidaritätszuschlag) of €107,868 thousand (previous year €85,786 thousand) which is the expected amount of outstanding tax assessments for the current and previous years whereby the years 2018 and 2019 are particularly affected.